arbor-sim/arbor/doc/co_morphology.rst

-    The soma in the examples above can be referred to in later model building phases, for example when describing the distribution of ion channels, by using refering to all parts of the cell with :ref:`tag 1 <labels-expressions>`.
+    The soma in the examples above can be referred to in later model building phases, for example when describing the distribution of ion channels, by using referring to all parts of the cell with :ref:`tag 1 <labels-expressions>`.